joedono/House-of-Z/17 True Undeath/00 Summary.md

 Anguisa needs to obtain either:
 - The Wand of Orcus
-- The head of a sufficiently powerful demon to animate the body of Draffnir
+- The head of a sufficiently powerful demon
-- Some other magical item with enough powerful undeath energy to animate the body of Draffnir
+- Some other magical item with enough powerful undeath energy
   - https://www.dndbeyond.com/magic-items/2401168-cauldron-of-rebirth